Skip to main content

 • Where the person lives

-Example: A daughter applies for welfare deputyship to decide on the best care setting for her father after he can no longer make decisions about his own wellbeing.
+Example: A daughter applies for welfare Deputyship to decide on the best care setting for her father after he can no longer make decisions about his own wellbeing.

-This type of deputyship is less common and is usually only granted if there is a dispute about care or no close family available.
+This type of Deputyship is less common and is usually only granted if there is a dispute about care or no close family available.

 Who Can Be a Deputy?